maixnor/wu-quartz/content/Globalization - An Introduction.md

 ### Reactions and its Manifestations
 - populist voting
-- #todo what the fuck did I do here?
+- #wontfix what the fuck did I do here?
 - Left or Right?
 	- link to welfare state
 	- right wing: if generous and open to all residents